tangowhisky37/CoderDojo/README.md

 Seats are limited, so please make sure you have reserved a seat for the session.

-** Most of our sessions are now waitlisted.
-If you miss two sessions in a row without prior notice your place will be offered to others who are waitlisted. **
+**Most of our sessions are now waitlisted**. **If you miss two sessions in a row without prior notice your place will be offered to others who are waitlisted**.

 If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.